stgm/scientific-programming-1/31 Monopoly/20 Startingmoney/10 Startingmoney.md

    1. You're allowed to manually change the number of starting money each time.

    2. You can test your code by providing the player with a huge amount of starting money.
-With a million euros you effectively create the same situation as you did for Donal Trump mode in assignment 1.
+With a million euros you effectively create the same situation as you did for Donald Trump mode in assignment 1.

 <br>